What We Do

 Harmony Healthcare IT, an industry leader in data management, has been ranked as the top data extraction and migration healthcare IT company according Black Book™ Rankings, a division of Black Book™ Market Research.
 For over a decade, we have specialized in both discrete and non-discrete EMR and ERP data conversion for healthcare delivery organizations.
 Our U.S.-based team of EMR conversion specialists have extracted and converted clinical, financial and business data from hundreds of ambulatory, acute, and ancillary EHR and ERP software brands, such as Epic and Oracle Cerner.
 We tackle the complexity and variability of the EHR and ERP conversion process with our systematic approach, detailed planning, and decades of clinical data conversion experience.

-Our enhanced data conversion offering, through a strategic relationship with DrFirst, employs artificial intelligence (AI) and machine learning (ML) to automate the process of migrating structured data from one EHR to another to inform clinical decision-making.
-Learn more.
+Our enhanced data conversion offering employs artificial intelligence (AI) and machine learning (ML) to automate the process of migrating structured data from one EHR to another to inform clinical decision-making.

 In scoping and planning the data conversion, we typically start with the destination EHR go-live date and work backward, determining the timing of initial, subsequent and differential data pulls.
 We scope medical conversions record requirements and gain a solid understanding of the destination system data ingestion specifications.
 We establish clear goals, determine testing and validation plans and set expectations around the timing, effort and resource allocation it will take to hit deadlines and budget allocations.